 The following minimum scores are required:

 Minimum of 7

 To come to Yale-NUS College as an exchange student, you will need to be nominated by your home institution’s international coordinator.
 Deadlines are as follows:

 International coordinators should email the names of nominated students to the Yale-NUS International Programmes team.

-Step 3: NUS deadline for submission of supporting documents by May 1, 2018/October 15, 2018.
+Step 3: NUS deadline for submission of supporting documents by October 2018/May 2019.
 (Details to be provided after submission of Step 1.)